Every single person at DSV is part of something 75,000 times bigger than themselves

 Developing and implementing new initiatives smoothly is helped along by good collaboration across different teams and work functions:

-“We work so well with each other at DSV.
+“We work so well with each other in DSV.
 No matter the challenge at hand, we work together to find a solution.”

 Growing with the company